 Directors and senior managers with relevant areas of expertise liaise with both national and devolved Government bodies, including regulators, as appropriate.
-Further participation by Directors and senior managers in these discussions is expected in 2024/25, especially in relation to the transition to cessation of current primary steelmaking operations and the transition to decarbonised steelmaking.
+Further participation by Directors and senior managers in these discussions is expected in 2025/26, especially in relation to the transition to cessation of current primary steelmaking operations and the transition to decarbonised steelmaking.

-The Company encourages suppliers to work with the TSUK Group to create value for end customers, society and the TSUK group shareholders.
-The TSUK Group continues to operate to a Responsible Procurement Policy which underpins TSUK's commitment to ensuring supply chain transparency which applies to all goods and services supplied to TSUK and their respective supply chains.
+The Company encourages suppliers to work with TSUK to create value for end customers, society and TSUK shareholders.
+TSUK continues to operate to a Responsible Procurement Policy which underpins TSUK's commitment to ensuring supply chain transparency which applies to all goods and services supplied to TSUK and their respective supply chains.
 A due diligence management system for the complete supply base has been implemented in order to identify applicable risks and take appropriate steps to mitigate them.
-Further information can be found on the Supply Chain Transparency pages of the Tata Steel in Europe website.
+Further information can be found on the Supply Chain Transparency pages of the Tata Steel UK website.

 Delivering an excellent customer experience continues to be a key strategic priority for Tata Steel, and its business model, centered around direct engagement with customers aligned to market sectors allows for continuous feedback to support this ambition.
-The Commercial function continues to engage with customers including through 'The Voice of the Customer' process which provides regular and efficient feedback opportunities through brief surveys and ad hoc customer research with deep dive studies to understand a particular aspect of TSUK's performance from the customer's perspective and identify ways to improve.
+The Commercial function continues to engage with customers including through 'The Voice of the Customer' process which provides regular and efficient feedback opportunities through brief surveys, and ad hoc customer research with deep dive studies to understand a particular aspect of TSUK's performance from the customer's perspective and identify ways to improve.

-As currently the UK's largest steel producer, the Company and the TSUK group is dedicated to managing its operations responsibly and to create a sustainable business in the long term.
-These considerations have underpinned the Company's announcement of plans to transition to decarbonized steelmaking and more information with regards to TSUK's decarbonisation activities can be found on page 13 of the 2023/24 Annual Report and in TSUK's sustainability report www.tatasteeleurope.com.
+Notwithstanding the significant changes to the Company's operations, the Company continues to be dedicated to managing its operations responsibly and to preserving a sustainable business in the long term.
+These considerations have underpinned the Company's decision to transition to decarbonised steelmaking.

 TSUK is committed to working in partnership with its local communities to support their social and economic wellbeing.
-During 2023/24, the Company held a number of community events near its sites, including those described on page 11 of the 2023/24 Annual Report.
+During 2024/25, the Company held a number of community events near its sites, including those described on page 11 of the 2024/25 Annual Report.

-In addition to these active means of engagement with its employees and contractors, the TSUK Group continues to operate a confidential reporting line which allows employees and others to report potential concerns while remaining anonymous.
+In addition to these active means of engagement with its employees and contractors, TSUK continues to operate a confidential reporting line which allows employees and others to report potential concerns while remaining anonymous.